geosefuy/CSARCH2-Simulation-Project/README.md

 ### Read Sequence
 1. Choose between *blocks* and *address* for your read sequence.
-2. Either way, there will be four options for inputting a sequence:
+2. Either way, there will be eight options for inputting a sequence:

 Singleton block / address (Decimal):
 ```